MRIDUL896/Study-Pulse/README.md

 - Added update information functionality for students.
 - Defined schema for courses and made a many to many relationship between courses and students.
 - Defined schema for superadmin.

+### Day 4 (5 April, 2024)
+- Added fuctionalities for admin like login, get info,update info and create course.